frank-ceballos/frank-blog/content/posts/01CoronaTexas/index.md

 {{< 02bar "images/03BarPlot.html" >}}

 The number of cases and deaths continue to exponentially increase, it seems that the situation in Texas is far from its peak.
+Is important that you wash your hands frequently, maintain social distance, and practice respiratory hygiene in order to slow down the spread of the virus.
+It might seem that practicing this protective measures at a large scale hasn't slowdown the spread of the virus; however, is very likely that the situation would had been much worse if no actions had been taken.

 {{< 01bar "images/01BarPlot.html" >}}